TatianaTylosky/launch-your-first-website/guide.md

 ##Add **extra style** to your page

 Let's add the final touches to get your site looking beautful now that we have the formatting down.
 If you've already picked out an appropriate cover image, you can uses a popular design tool called <a href="https://color.adobe.com/" target="_blank">Adobe Kuler</a> to help pick a color scheme from the image.
-You can then use the background-color property in your CSS to add colors to element backgrounds in your code.
-Colors in CSS are usually represented as hex code.
-This is in a format like #FFFFFF, with the leading # mark indicating that the value is hex. #000000 is hex for black and #FFFFFF is hex for white.
+You can then use the `background-color` property in your CSS to add colors to element backgrounds in your code.
+Colors in CSS are usually represented as hex code but you can also use [147 CSS color names](http://www.colors.commutercreative.com/grid/) if you'd prefer.

 1. Change your footer color.
 Here's an example for the background-color property that'll turn your footer red: